mygaku/mygaku.github.io/content/en/blog/2024/creative_coding/index.md

 ## How to do algorithmic art?

-Computers are good at doing repetative action many times - this is perfect for creating all sort of geometric patterns.
+Computers are good at doing repetitive action many times - this is perfect for creating all sort of geometric patterns.

 ![Geometric](geom.png)